 We are primarily engaged in the commercialization, research and development of targeted therapies for the treatment of cancer and autoimmune and inflammatory diseases.

-In December 2000, the Food and Drug Administration, or FDA, accepted our filing of a Biological License Application, or BLA, seeking marketing approval for ZEVALIN (Ibritumomab Tiuxetan) radioimmunotherapy for the treatment of low grade, follicular, CD20 positive transformed, relapsed or refractory, B cell non-Hodgkin's lymphoma, or NHL.
+In December 2000, the Food and Drug Administration, or FDA, accepted our filing of a Biological License Application, or BLA, seeking marketing approval for ZEVALIN (Ibritumomab Tiuxetan) radioimmunotherapy for the treatment of low grade, follicular, CD20-positive transformed, relapsed or refractory, B-cell non-Hodgkin's lymphoma, or NHL.
 In May 2001 we received a Complete Review Letter from the FDA regarding our ZEVALIN BLA.
-In the Complete Review Letter the FDA outlined additional information and analysis we must submit as a result of their review.
-The information requested is related to two areas: Clinical and Chemistry.
-Manufacturing and Controls, or CMC.
-The FDA has also requested imaging with indium-111 as a part of the ZEVALIN commercial protocol, If approved, we now expect to market ZEVALIN as one product which will be composed of an imaging kit for use with indium-111 and a therapeutic kit for use with yttrium-90.
-Based on our review of the Complete Review Letter and subsequent discussions with the FDA, we believe we can address all of the FDA's questions in a responsive and comprehensive manner without the need to conduct any new or additional clinical trials prior to the completion of the BLA review by the FDA.
-We are working to compile the information and expect to summit our response documentation and analysis by the middle of July 2001.
-If the FDA determines that our resubmission is complete, the FDA will provide written notice acknowledging our resubmission and will establish a time period for review.
-The time period for review will be established based on applicable FDA regulations which we understand provide for a review period of either up to two months or up to six months.
-The FDA's request from their CMC review includes, among other items, establishing an independent schedule for pre-approval inspecton of our ZEVALIN radioisotope supplier and fill/finish provider.
+In the Complete Review Letter the FDA outlined additional information and analysis we were required to submit as a result of their review.
+The information requested related to two areas: Clinical and Chemistry, Manufacturing and Controls, or CMC.
+The FDA also requested imaging with indium-111 as a part of the ZEVALIN commercial protocol.
+If approved, we now expect to market ZEVALIN as one product which will be comprised of two components, an imaging component for use with indium-111 and a therapeutic component for use with yttrium-90.